cs1302uga/cs1302-ce14/README.md

       System.out.println(Arrays.toString(strings));
       ```

-1. Now that your table is complete, delete the body of the `main` method,
+1. Now that your table is complete for this checkpoint,
    make sure that everything on this branch compiles.
 After that,
    ensure that all changes in the current branch have been staged and committed,
    then checkout the `master` branch.

 1. Merge changes from the `genericize` branch into the current branch
    (`master`).

+1. Modify `NOTES.md` to include some more thoughts concerning this exercise.
+   Once done, save the file, then stage and commit the changes.
+You log message
+   can be something like `"added even more notes"`.

 1. View the condensed, graphical version of your Git log using `git adog`
    What is the entire line of output for the most recent entry produced
    by your new `git adog` command?

-1. Looking at the graphical version of your Git log, can you tell which branch
-   you were on when you committed the `NOTES.md` file?
-How can you tell?

 1. If you do not intend to revisit the `genericize` branch by name, then
    you can safely delete it using `git branch -d` followed by the branch
    name.
 The changes have already been merged into `master`.

 <hr/>